Pepperdine University School of Law's Fourteenth Annual Wm. Matthew Byrne, Jr. Judicial Clerkship Institute March 13 - 14, 2014

 United States District Judge for the District of Columbia

 Richard W. Roberts was sworn in on July 31, 1998 as a United States District Judge for the District of Columbia.
 Before his appointment to the bench, he served as the Chief of the Criminal Section in the Civil Rights Division of the U.S. Department of Justice.
-In prior posts, he served as the Principal Assistant United States Attorney for the District of Columbia, an Assistant United States Attorney for the District of Columbia and for the Southern District of New York, an associate with the Washington, D.C. law firm of Covington & Burling, and a civil rights prosecutor in the Justice Department where he was hired in the Attorney General's Honors Program.
-Judge Roberts earned an A.B. degree cum laude from Vassar College in 1974, and in 1978 received an M.I.A. degree from the School for International Training and a JD degree from Columbia Law School.
-He is a founding member and past deputy general counsel of the Washington, D.C. chapter of Concerned Black Men, Inc., served for 12 years as a member of the Board of Trustees of Vassar College, and has been a visiting faculty member of the Harvard Law School Trial Advocacy Workshop since 1984.
+He served as the Principal Assistant United States Attorney for the District of Columbia, an Assistant United States Attorney for the District of Columbia and for the Southern District of New York.
+In addition, he was an associate with the Washington, D.C. law firm of Covington & Burling and as a civil rights prosecutor in the Justice Department where he was hired in the Attorney General's Honors Program.
+Judge Roberts earned an A.B. degree cum laude from Vassar College in 1974, and received an M.I.A. degree from the School for International Training and a JD degree from Columbia Law School in 1978.
+He is a founding member and past deputy general counsel of the Washington, D.C. chapter of Concerned Black Men, Inc. He also served for 12 years as a member of the Board of Trustees of Vassar College, and has been a visiting faculty member of the Harvard Law School Trial Advocacy Workshop since 1984.

 The Honorable David A. Sanders